 |✅ A compact, lightweight, and basic incubator for new chicken owners

 Check out this YouTube video and find out how to use this Triocottage egg incubator:

 Are you searching for a huge incubator?
 Farm Innovators 4250 Incubators can hatch up to 41 eggs at a time.
 Opening the incubator can affect the internal hatching process as some warm moist air may go outside.
 The unit has E-Z fill water channels to add water without opening it.

 Some incubators take 4-5 hours to stabilize a perfect temperature.
 But Farm Innovators 4250 features an Incutek heater.
-It takes a few minutes swiftly heats the incubators and achieves a pre-set 100° F temperature.
+It takes a few minutes to swiftly heat the incubators and achieve a pre-set 100° F temperature.
 The unit won’t negatively affect the hatch rate of the eggs or embryos.

 This incubator needs 40 watts to operate.
 It is highly energy efficient.
 Compared to other models, it will consume less electricity.
 The best part is it will maintain a consistent and stable temperature until the eggs are hatched.

 Farm Innovators 4250 has a heavy-duty plastic shell in the interior areas.
 It makes the unit tough and resistant to damage.
 The unit will protect the delicate contents of the incubator, such as developing embryos or hatching chicks, from harm.

 |✅ Can hold up to 41 eggs with deep egg trays